snikch/jquery.dirtyforms/README.md

 You can attach callbacks to the decidingcancelled.dirtyforms and decidingcontinued.dirtyforms custom events.
 These events are called when the cancel, or continue method on the modal dialog is called (when the user clicks either continue, or cancel).

 These triggers are not available when used with the browser fallback dialog method.

+Also available is defer.dirtyforms for accessing elements on the page prior to the dialog box alerting the user is called, and beforeRefire.dirtyforms, called before the original event is refired after a user chooses to leave the page (useful if you need to do things like save data back to fields which is normally part of event propagation - ala tinyMce).

 Selectors
 ---------------------------------